wayfinderio/intro-to-fp/_docs/2-the-pillars-of-fp/it-all-starts-with-pure-functions.md

 #### Implications

 Generally when people dislike a new language or tool, it's because it is hard, not because it is complex.
 This is a bad tradeoff.
 Hard things become easy, complex things stay complex.
 Pure functions are by definition simple, and effectful functions are by definition complex.
 Building as much of our application out of pure functions keeps it as simple as possible, **but in the short term may make writing programs harder.**

+### Terms

+- Effectful: Causing an observable change in the state of the application or greater computing environment
+- Imperative: A style of programming where lines of source code are implicitly ordered temporally.
+This is often a necessity as many of the commands in imperative languages can result in effects and thus must be performed in a strictly specified order.